kandekore/htaccess-rules-WordPress-plugin/readme.md

 # .htaccess Rules Plugin

 The **.htaccess Rules** plugin allows you to add custom rules to your `.htaccess` file directly from your WordPress admin panel.
-The plugin provides a user-friendly interface for controlling specific rules like compression and caching.
+The plugin provides a user-friendly interface for controlling specific rules like compression and caching for users who cant or don't know how to access the filemanager.

 ## Table of Contents